 - Nice airport is one of the few European airports really close to town, so if you are travelling light, you can always walk along the scenic Promenade des Anglais.
 Airport to Old Town is 6 miles/10 kilometers, and central Nice is even closer.

-- To get from Nice back to the airport, use an Uber, taxi or private transfer, but just leave for the airport really early, as bus/train strikes tend to snarl up traffic.
+- To get from Nice back to the airport, use an Uber, taxi or private transfer.

 Around Town During a Bus Strike